 Let’s see how EMA is different from WMA:

-"Linear gcontainerth" means that the original value increases periodically by a set amount.
-"Exponential gcontainerth" means that the original value increases periodically by a set percentage.
-Read about Exponential Moving Average
+"Linear growth" means that the original value increases by a set amount.
+"Exponential growth" means that the original value increases by a set percentage.
+Read about Exponential Moving Average.

 For a visual explanation please see the figures below.

-So unlike WMA, in which the weight is reduced linearly for older data, in EMA the weight is reduced exponentially i.e. more recent data has much more weight and older data has much reduced weight.
+Hence unlike WMA, in which the weight is reduced linearly for older data, in EMA the weight is reduced exponentially or by percentage i.e. more recent data has much more weight and older data has much less percentage weight.